pcfe/matrix-docker-ansible-deploy/docs/backup-disaster-recovery.md

     * e.g.: `pcfe@t3600 tmp $ scp root@matrix.pcfe.net:/var/tmp/postgres.sql.gz .`
 1. recursively copy `/matrix/synapse/storage/media-store/` off the server, onto a destination of your choice (n.b.: path uses `-`, not the `_` as I was expecting)
     * e.g.: `pcfe@t3600 tmp $ scp root@matrix.pcfe.net:/matrix/synapse/storage/media-store .`
+1. copy Synapse's signing key, which is currently in `/matrix/synapse/config` off the server, onto a destination of your choice
+    * look in the changelog if this moved to
+1. locate other data directories and also copy them off the server, onto a destination of your choice
+    * e.g.: `[root@matrix ~]# find /matrix/ -name data -type d | grep -v '/postgres/data'`

 ## Disaster Recovery

 1. Install a fresh CentOS 7, with the same hostname
+1. FIXME: server signing key restore
 1. install (but not start) as per [install.md](install.md)
     1. `ansible-playbook --ask-vault-pass --inventory ~/work/git/HouseNet/ansible/inventories/matrix-docker-ansible-deploy-inventory setup.yml --tags=setup-all`
 1. pick a place with enough free space available on your matrix server